raiden-network/spec/smart_contracts.rst

 Provides the interface to interact with payment channels.
 The channels can only transfer the type of token that this contract defines through ``token_address``.

+.. _channel-identifier:

+:term:`Channel Identifier` is currently defined as ``keccak256(address participant1, address participant2)``, where the two participant addresses are in lexicographic order.

 Attributes:

 - ``Token public token``